 Mages have a link to The Fade, the first realm created by The Maker (creator of all life in the Dragon Age universe) in which spirits and demons live.
 The Fade and Thedas are connected by a barrier known as The Veil.
-It is The Fade itself that mages use to cast magic but it is also how they can be posessed by demons if they are not mentally strong enough.
+It is The Fade itself that mages use to cast magic but it is also how they can be possessed by demons if they are not mentally strong enough.
 Mages possessed by demons are known as Abominations.

 Fantasy Medieval Period

 The world of Dragon Age is very much a world of swords, shields, honor and greed.
 Generals of armies are celebrated as heroes by the very people whose human rights they violate on a daily basis.
 Elves have an affinity to forests and Dwarves to the ground.

 Dragon Age games are traditionally real-time party-based RPGs (with the exception of the turn-based web-browser game Dragon Age: Journeys) in which players must micromanage the party with an emphasis on pausing the game to evaluate situations, take control of specific players and cast spells on various enemies.
 Spells commonly involve attacking single enemies, attacking in an arc around one-self, attacking in a cone directly in front or by

 Selecting an area-of-effect where many enemies are in the distance.
 On easy mode these attacks have no effect on your party but in all other modes friendly fire will be taken.

 Buffs and debuffs also feature as area-of-effect or as continuous mana draining spells, such as paralyzing enemies or giving allies weapons elemental properties.
 Traps can be set by party members and enemies alike, often proving useful against the player in ambush situations.

-There are three main classes in Dragon Age games with many specialisations to differentiate roles.
+There are three main classes in Dragon Age games with many specializations to differentiate roles.
 Warriors are the meat-shields, and can use two-handed swords or the sword and shield.
 Rogues either use archery from distance or daggers and swords up close.
 Mages always stand back casting spells and avoid close combat.